SoftBank and Toyota want driverless cars to change the world

-Softbank and Toyota want to change the world of transportation through autonomous vehicles and other technologies.
+SoftBank and Toyota want to change the world of transportation through autonomous vehicles and other technologies.

 The high-profile Japanese companies are forming a joint venture called Monet to develop businesses that will use driverless-car technology to offer new services, such as mobile convenience stores and delivery vehicles in which food is prepared en route.